SAP/odata-vocabularies/docs/recommendations.md

-Invocation flow for a recommendations function annotated in [`Common.RecommendationsFunction`](../vocabularies/Common.md#RecommendationsFunction)
+Invocation flow for a recommendations function implementing the signature of [`Common.GetRecommendations`](../vocabularies/Common.md#GetRecommendations)

 ```mermaid
 sequenceDiagram